agSant01/pylogger/README.md

 # PyLogger

 A dynamic logger for Python3.5+.
-Supports logs in text or JSON format.
+Supports logging in text or JSON format.

 ## Usage
 To create a simple logger write: